SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming?

+Here is the layout.
 Timing depends on your subject—dry season (May to October) is ideal for Kakadu wetlands and Top End wildlife, while coral spawning on the Great Barrier Reef happens in November.
 We advise on seasonal windows for whale migration, nesting birds, and outback species.

 Planning Wildlife Filming?